Events and recurring karaoke nights

 What is a recurring karaoke night?

 A recurring karaoke night runs on a regular schedule at a venue: every Tuesday, every other Friday, the first Thursday of each month, and so on.
-When someone adds a karaoke night through the contribute wizard, they are creating a recurring karaoke night, not a single event.
+When someone adds a karaoke night through the contribute page, they are creating a recurring karaoke night, not a single event.

-Each recurring karaoke night stores the schedule (which day, how often, start time) and a status (Active, Unverified, Ended).
+Each recurring karaoke night stores the schedule (which day, how often, start time) and a status (Active, Unverified, Paused, Ended).
 It is not a dated event.
 It is the template that produces them.

 How recurring karaoke nights generate individual events